alexreg/typer/docs/tutorial/parameter-types/datetime.md

 * then the year
 * separated with "`/`"

-...It's a crazy example, but let's say you also needed that strange format:
+...
+It's a crazy example, but let's say you also needed that strange format:

 ```Python hl_lines="8"
 {!../docs_src/parameter_types/datetime/tutorial002.py!}